ancap-ch/from-en/pl/Universally Preferable Behaviour/p03_ch03_02_existence_versus_non-existence.md

 Drugim jest to, że rząd nigdy nie uczy dzieci o korzeniach jego władzy - przemocy - zamiast tego udaje, że jest po prostu kolejną instytucją społeczną, jak biznes, kościół czy organizacja charytatywna, ale bardziej moralna.

-The third is that the prevalence of religion and propaganda has always blinded men to the evils of the government – which is why rulers have always been so interested in furthering the interests of churches and state “education.”
+The third is that the prevalence of religion and propaganda has always blinded men to the evils of the government – which is why rulers have always been so interested in furthering the interests of churches and state “education”.
 In the religious world-view, absolute power is synonymous with perfect virtue, in the form of a deity.
 In the real political world of men, however, increasing power always means increasing evil.
 With religion, also, all that happens must be for the good – thus, fighting encroaching political power is fighting the will of the deity.
 There are many more reasons, of course, but these are among the deepest.[^10]

 At the beginning of this section, I mentioned that people generally make *two* errors when confronted with the idea of dissolving the government.
 The first is the belief that governments are necessary because evil people exist.
 The second is the belief that, in the absence of governments, any social institutions that arise will inevitably take the place of governments.
 Thus, Dispute Resolution Organisations (DROs), insurance companies and private security forces are all considered potential cancers that will swell and overwhelm the body politic.